carousel/php-design-patterns/docs/notes.md

     client use component class interface
     composite implements component interface
     nearly every user interface toolkit or framework uses a composite (from original Smalltalk MVC view implementation)
-### Flyweight (sharing expensive resources)
+###  FLYWEIGHT (SHARING EXPENSIVE RESOURCES)
     use sharing to support large numbers of fine-grained objects efficiently share what is common (intrinsic)
     extrinsic
     Flyweight context

-##BEHAVIORAL (decompositional, external to structure, sender/receiver,find what varies and encapsulate it)
+## BEHAVIORAL (decompositional, external to structure, sender/receiver,find what varies and encapsulate it)
-###Chain of responsibility(multiple handlers for request/next)
-    avoid coupling the sender of a request to receiver by giving more then one object change to handle request pass the object along the chain
-    successor reference
-    open ended number of objects
-###Command
+###  COMMAND
     encapsulate request as object (known as action/transaction) request is object
     client sets receiver and insantiate command
-    absrtact command class which encapsulates interface for executing operations attach command to invoker
+    abstract command class which encapsulates interface for executing operations attach command to invoker
     invoker issues request by calling execute method commands are OO replacement for callbacks